MattPinder/MastersProject/README.md

 *Download 3x .gbk files for Kordia and make a PROKKA database (see Oskar's readme for details)
 Find out why the database creation didn't work!

+	25 August 2016

+prokka-genbank_to_fasta_db does not run because it is looking for parent.pm in the wrong place.
+Check how to edit @INC to look at /usr/local/packages/perl-5.14.4/lib/5.14.4/parent.pm

+Downloaded Blast2GO, in case this can give any useful information.
+Exporting a DNA fasta file from myRAST for use as input.
+Running blastn first to see if anything new comes up.

+Local BLAST vs database of species shown as similar in Blast2GO? e.g. Flavobacterium psychrophilum, Lutibacter, etc.

+Downloading and installing Pathway Tools...
+IMPORTANT: Pathway Tools does NOT require gene NAMES to construct pathways; it only requires protein products.
+Therefore, NAMING the unnamed genes is not as important as finding a function for the proteins listed as hypothetical.

+Try and finish running Blast2GO and Pathway Tools overnight; currently only part of the way through...